wuertele/Drupal-Deployer/README.txt

 * Users can enter an amount, and that amount will calculated in the target currency.
 * Provides a link to a detailed history and chart page on Yahoo Finance.
-* All currency exchange operations are logged to the watchdog (optional).
+* All currency conversion operations are logged to the watchdog (optional).
 * Provides a callable API for other modules to do currency exchange calculations.
-  See API.txt for details.
+  See currency_api/API.txt for details.

 Database:
 ---------